Hymera, Indiana: History

 During pioneer times, the area was settled by the Methodists for the Bethel Church.
 A log building once stood within the limits of the present town, where the early settlers assembled for religious worship.
 On Busseron Creek was a grist mill erected about 1829.
 On the westside was one of the first coal mines of the county; it was owned by H. K. and Harvey Wilson.
 The coal was used chiefly by local blacksmiths.

-Hymera was platted as a townsite circa 1870.
+Hymera was platted as a townsite circa 1870 by Nathan Hinkle.

 Robert Linn had a general store on the site now occupied by the Odd Fellows block.
 For some years the store and post office, and two or three shops, comprised the business of the place.

 When the post office was established the name Pittsburg was selected by the local community, in honor of William Pitt who owned the land on which Hymera was founded.
 However, the name was not accepted by the postal department.
 The post office was then established under the name Hymera, and has been in operation since 1855.

 The origin of the name Hymera is credited to John Badders, who was postmaster.
 He had an adopted daughter, Mary.

 The change of name for the village was accomplished in 1890.
 In April of that year, a petition from nearly all the voters of Pittsburg was laid before the county commissioners asking that the name of the town as recorded on the plat be changed to Hymera.
 A short time previously, on the opening of the new mine at Alum Cave, the new town laid out there was called New Pittsburg, while the Hymera community in distinction was referred to as Old Pittsburg.
 The resulting confusion brought about the change in name.
 About this time a branch line of railroad reached up to the coal mines in the vicinity, which led to tremendous growth.
 In 1902 Hymera was incorporated into a town.
 That July, the first election for town officers was held.